tanujbhatia24/S3_Bucket_Cleanup/README.md

-# Automated S3 Bucket Cleanup Using AWS Lambda and Boto3
+# Assignment 2: Automated S3 Bucket Cleanup Using AWS Lambda and Boto3
 This project automates the deletion of objects older than 30 days in an S3 bucket using a Lambda function written in Python and Boto3.
 ---